|It is located at 10516 Godwin Drive, Manassas Virginia 20110. |

 African Americans emerged from slavery with a strong desire for literacy.
 Freedmen admired those who had learned to read and write during slavery and viewed literate African Americans as social and moral leaders.
 Education could help them achieve political and economic independence and determine their own future.

 Creating A Free Public School System for All

-In 1870 Virginia's Legislature established a statewide system of free public schools for all citizens.
+In 1870, Virginia's Legislature established a statewide system of free public schools for all citizens.
 The Manassas District School Board authorized an elementary school for the Lucasville neighborhood in November 1883.
-In November 1884 the School Board hired H.W.
+In November 1884, the School Board hired H.W.
 Lloyd to build the school a job Lloyd finished by March 1885.
-Lucasville School closed in 1926.
-The building was moved in the1930s and remained intact until it was dismantled in 2005.
-By then the structure had deteriorated.
-However the reconstructed school contains a few of the original boards.
+Lucasville School remained in operation for most of those years until it permanently closed in 1926.

 Students and Teachers

-At least seventeen men and women taught at Lucasville School.
+At least seventeen men and women taught at Lucasville School, including Alice and William Taylor who alternately taught at the school from 1906 until the school closed.
 Some were certified teachers while others were hired on the condition that they complete further training.
 Some Lucasville School teachers may have trained at Jennie Dean's Manassas Industrial School for Colored Youth which opened in 1894.